Reading time: approx. 10 minutes

 Why a shift from CapEx to OpEx is worthwhile for your company!

-What asset-light models are there?
+What asset-light models are available?

 1. leasing